 He spent 4 years in the USAF at Barksdale AFB where he was a crew chief on a B-52.
 His advice “Do not let anyone try to send you to fetch 50 feet of flight line…”

 He graduated with a degree in Computer Science, with minor in math and has an MBA in Marketing.
 He recently received his real estate license for the second time, the first one being earned in 1983.
 He says “I went to the school of hard knocks where I majored in repeating everyone else’s mistakes.”

-He is 55 year old, soon to be former, computer professional.
+He is a former computer professional.
 He started several years ago to replace his “work income”, with other alternate streams.
 He is well on his way to retirement at age 56, and is currently making more money at extracurricular activities, than he is working at his full time job.
 Whether that is Financially Independent, or just old fashioned entrepreneurial spirit, is in the eyes of the beholder.

 In ~2005/6, he went to a cattle call wealth building seminar, with Donald Trump, George Foreman, Michael Coles and a few others.
 It was an eye-opening experience.
 He investigated many opportunities after that, including franchises such as a Laundromat, check cashing business, tanning business, hair salon, handyman services, trading stocks and real estate.
 He started several businesses over the years; some he stuck with, some were not as profitable or logistically would not merge seamlessly in with his current situation.
 But trying leads to success.

 Sometimes fate and life’s situations create a path that is inevitable, and real estate is where he settled.
 He started as a landlord and owning investment property in 2000.